 As many people have tried to hack the system, Amazon has gotten stricter on the requirements for the student membership.
 You must now be able to provide:

-- A school email address.
+- A school email address that ends in .edu.

 - A student ID with an expiration date.